okuramasafumi/alba/README.md

 #### Custom inflector

-A custom inflector can be plugged in as follows:
+A custom inflector can be plugged in as follows...
 ```ruby
 Alba.inflector = MyCustomInflector
 ```
-A custom inflector has to implement following interface:
+...and has to implement following interface (the parameter `key` is of type `String`):
 ```ruby
 module InflectorInterface
   def camelize(key)